By IndraStra Global Editorial Team 2014 Chumar Incident was just a teaser, The future incursions in this particular region wil...

 to bring military hardware and troops to the forward areas of the disputed

 border (with India).'
-According to defense expert William Triplett: 'With even
+Defense expert William Triplett said, 'With even

 a single line, the PLA could move about 12 infantry divisions to central Tibet